How Does Summer Affect Your Skin And Aging?

 Sunscreen.
 And don’t forget the sunscreen.
 Because sunscreen.
 We love a good mineral sunscreen.

-- Always moisturizer from head to toe after being in the sun.
+- Always moisturize from head to toe after being in the sun.
 Slather our Prickly Pear Oil all over your face and our Body Oil over body and finish off with Hydra-Dew.
 Put everything back into your skin the the sun sucked out and more!

 Hydrate!
 Way more than you’d think.
 Plain ol’ H2O works wonders from the inside out, nourishing and moisturizing your whole body, skin included.
 But don’t forget to drink those antioxidants, too.
 Water infused with berries, green and herbal teas, and juices like beet, pomegranate, and acai are all chock full of antioxidants that help nourish your skin from the inside out.